restorecommerce/libs/README.md

   - \<ResourceName>Modified
   - \<ResourceName>Deleted

-The events emitted to Kafka can be used for restoring the system in case of failure by implementing a [Command Interface](https://github.com/restorecommerce/command-interface)in the used microservice.
-For usage details please see [the shared interface tests](https://github.com/restorecommerce/command-interface/tree/master/test).
+The events emitted to Kafka can be used for restoring the system in case of failure by implementing a [command-interface](https://github.com/restorecommerce/command-interface)in the used microservice.
+For usage details please see [command-interface tests](https://github.com/restorecommerce/command-interface/tree/master/test).

 ## Usage